Soulwork Toward Sunday: self-guided retreat

 On the third day there was a wedding in Cana of Galilee, and the mother of Jesus was there.
 Jesus and his disciples had also been invited to the wedding.
 When the wine gave out, the mother of Jesus said to him, "They have no wine."
 And Jesus said to her, "Woman, what concern is that to you and to me?
 My hour has not yet come."
 His mother said to the servants, "Do whatever he tells you."
 Now standing there were six stone water jars for the Jewish rites of purification, each holding twenty or thirty gallons.
 Jesus said to them, "Fill the jars with water."
 And they filled them up to the brim.
 He said to them, "Now draw some out, and take it to the chief steward."
 So they took it.
 When the steward tasted the water that had become wine, and did not know where it came from (though the servants who had drawn the water knew), the steward called the bridegroom and said to him, "Everyone serves the good wine first, and then the inferior wine after the guests have become drunk.
 But you have kept the good wine until now."
 Jesus did this, the first of his signs, in Cana of Galilee, and revealed his glory; and his disciples believed in him. -John 2:1-11

 Epiphany's theme of the manifestation of Christ continues with the Cana story.
 John's multi-layered text offers a rich choice of images; heavenly banquet, wedding feasts, Eucharist, exuberance and joy, abundance, the nudge of mother to son, the “hour” of Jesus.
 I've always loved the observation by the steward that this “best wine has been reserved for last.”
-In a life of prayer, flavor, body, depth and refinement, strengthens more fully in the gradually deepening experience of Christ.
+The flavor, body, depth and refinement of lived faith may strengthen more fully the gradually deepening experience of Christ.

 But the story also imparts a recurring irritant - the obvious contrast between the miracle in Cana and the present need of people for water, food, shelter.
-Making this connection is as much a call as the good wine is to a rich inner life.
+Making this connection is essential to the essence of any individual whether that person is of a faith or not.

-The prompts: a poetic rhapsody on sacred wine sets up the dynamic of both possessing and sharing (meditation one).
+The prompts: a poetic rhapsody on sacred wine sets up the dynamic of both possessing and sharing (Meditation One).
 The great Hafiz urges expansiveness of heart - why be like a small unopened bottle of wine?
-Rather, be selfless, transparent, generous (meditation two).
+Rather, be selfless, transparent, generous (Meditation Two).
 In the pattern of Edge of Enclosure thought-prompts, the third meditation turns the heart back toward the needs of the world.
-Here you'll find an acknowledgment of ever-present thirst, the need to depend upon God, and yet still act in the world from the abundance of love (meditation three).
+Here you'll find an acknowledgment of ever-present thirst, the need to depend upon God yet act in the world from the abundance of love (Meditation Three).

 Let us create Cana feasts as we are able. - Suzanne